 While drivers in Florida are required by law to have specific minimum insurance coverage on their motor vehicles to drive here, the fact remains that many drivers in Florida are uninsured.
 While having uninsured motorist coverage is not mandatory, it is a good idea for drivers to pay the extra small premium to ensure against potential risk.

 Our Uninsured Driver Problem

 In Florida, drivers who are uninsured or underinsured are a huge problem.
 The Florida DMV has estimated that approximately one in seven drivers on our roads is uninsured.
 Other estimates have come in as high as one in four drivers in Florida driving without insurance.
-That equates to millions of drivers without insurance, with a chance that if you are involved in a car accident, there is a 25 percent chance that the other person is uninsured.
+That equates to millions of drivers without insurance, with a chance that if you are involved in a car accident in Boca Raton, FL, there is a 25 percent chance that the other person is uninsured.
 The rest typically have the bare minimum of coverage for personal injury protection and property damage liability.